howdyai/botkit/readme-twilioipm.md

 6) If you are _not_ running your bot at a public, SSL-enabled internet address, use [localtunnel.me](http://localtunnel.me) to make it available to Twilio.
 Note the URL it gives you.
 For example, it may say your url is `https://xyx.localtunnel.me/` In this case, the webhook URL for use in step 7 would be `https://xyx.localtunnel.me/twilio/receive`

 7) Set up a webhook endpoint for your app that uses your public URL, or the URL that localtunnel gave you.
 This is done on [settings page for your IP Messaging service](https://www.twilio.com/user/account/ip-messaging/services).
-Enable *all* of the webhooks events!
+Enable *all of the POST-event* webhooks events!

 6) Load your IP Messaging client, and talk to your bot!